wesnoth/wesnoth/projectfiles/Xcode/README.md

  * Select `wesnothd` target.
  * Select `Signing & Capabilities` from the top bar.
  * Click `+ Capability` while in the `All` tab.
- * Select `App Snadbox`.
+ * Select `App Sandbox`.
- * And in newly created section check both `Incomming` and `Outgoing` connections.
+ * And in newly created section check both `Incoming` and `Outgoing` connections.
  * Find and edit `dist` file in path `/PATH/TO/PROJECT/data/dist`.
 For Mac AppStore it must contain `macOS App Store`.
  * Now you can hit `Product` > `Archive` from the menubar.
  * After archivation is done, you can select correct archive in Xcode Organizer, click on `Distribute App`, select `App Store Connect` and proceed with all steps by clicking `Next`.
- * After sucessful uploading you must go to the https://appstoreconnect.apple.com/ and continue with releasing there.
+ * After successful uploading you must go to the https://appstoreconnect.apple.com/ and continue with releasing there.